 DR. PATRICK LUKINBEAL serves as the Director of UH Wellness within the Division of Student Affairs and Enrollment Services at the University of Houston.
 He received his Ph.D. in Educational Psychology and Individual Differences with an emphasis in Higher Education Administration from the College of Education, and currently serves as an adjunct instructor in the Masters of Education in Counseling program.
 He also received his Master of Education in Student Affairs Administration in Higher Education (SAAHE) as well as a Bachelor of Science in Environmental Studies, both from Texas A&M University.
 He has several years of progressive experience in various higher education capacities, including wellness and well-being, residence life, conduct and student activities.
 Previous to UH, he worked at Rice University, Georgetown University, and Texas A&M University.
 On a national level, he is actively involved in NASPA (National Association of Student Personnel Administrators) serving as the Educational Events Coordinator for the Wellness and Health Promotion Knowledge Community, and has served as a past national co-chair of the NASPA Gender and Sexuality Knowledge Community.
 He is also a certified Mental Health First Aid instructor through the National Council of Behavioral Health, and serves on the board of the Southeast Texas Chapter for the American Foundation for Suicide Prevention.
 In his spare time, he enjoys spending time with friends and family, traveling the world, listening to music, Crossfit, and finding excuses to explore the great state of Texas.

-Presented by Peter Beard, JD, SVP, Regional Workforce Development, Greater Houston Partnership
+Lunch with a Leader: Peter Beard, JD, SVP, Regional Workforce Development, Greater Houston Partnership

 Houston confronts a two-gap challenge: the Skills Gap whereby people lack the skills they need for the careers industry offers; and the People Gap whereby employers cannot find the workers they need, when and where they need them.
 UpSkill Houston works with collaboratives of employers to build the pipeline of skilled talent they need to grow their businesses.